jacobtomlinson/website/content/posts/2019/2019-10-28-helm-chart-repo-github-pages-jekyll-chartpress.md

 [Helm](https://helm.sh) has become a pervasive tool in the [Kubernetes](https://kubernetes.io/) community for packaging, managing, upgrading and distributing applications.
 It uses a packaging format called [charts](https://helm.sh/docs/developing_charts/#charts) which are a collection of templates that describe Kubernetes resources and can be configured by the user.

-Helm supports repositories for charts, which are HTTP web servers that serve an `index.yaml` manifest file describing the available charts.
-Along with the chart payloads themselves, which are tar gzip files containing the resource template files and metadata.
+Helm supports repositories for charts, which are HTTP web servers that serve an `index.yaml` manifest file describing the available charts, along with the chart payloads themselves.
+These are tar gzip files containing the resource template files and metadata.
 The manifest contains additional information about each chart including versions of both the chart and the application, urls for the project and source code, human readable descriptions and more.

 The Kubernetes and Helm communities maintain a [central charts repository](https://github.com/helm/charts) in a single monorepo.
 However [there has been a shift](https://helm.sh/blog/intro-helm-hub/) recently towards federated repositories that are owned and managed by communities and a central search index called [Helm Hub](https://hub.helm.sh/).
 This allows Kubernetes users to still have a central place to look for charts, but reduces the maintenance burden on the Helm maintainers.